 Indian Union Territories and Capitals

-At Present India now has 28 States and 8 Union Territories.
+At Present India now has 8 Union Territories.
 The erstwhile state of Jammu and Kashmir has been bifurcated into two Union Territories (UT) of J&K and Ladakh.
 The newly formed union territories have been formed under a reorganization act passed by the Parliament on 5-6 August 2020.
-At present India has 8 Union Territories.
+After the removal of Articles 35A and 370, it became the first state to be downgraded into a Union territory and Divided into two Union territories Jammu and Kashmir and Ladakh.

 Union Territories NameCapital